Amity University Noida B.Tech Admissions 2025

 NTA will release the JEE Main eligibility criteria 2026 along with the information brochure.
 The eligibility criteria are the conditions that candidates must fulfil to apply for the JEE entrance exam.
 Candidates who have passed the class 10+2 in 2024, and 2025, and appear for 2026 can register for the JEE Mains 2026.
 Moreover, candidates have to fulfil the other eligibility criteria for IIT JEE Mains.
 Below is the eligibility criteria for JEE Main 2026.

-The authority will release the application form of JEE Main 2026 online at the official website.
-Candidates who fulfil the minimum eligibility criteria can complete the JEE registration process.
+The National Testing Agency (NTA) will announce the JEE Mains 2026 registration dates on the official website, jeemain.nta.nic.in 2026.
+Candidates who meet the minimum eligibility criteria can register and complete the application process.
 The application process consists of registration, form filling, uploading documents, and payment of JEE Main registration fee.
-Below are the steps to fill out the JEE Mains application form 2026.
+The JEE Main application process includes the following steps:

 Registration: Before filling out the application form, candidates need to complete the registration process.
 During registration, candidates have to provide their details such as candidate name, guardian name, gender, identification number, communication details, and more.